guide huayna picchu 2023

 There are some tips to follow if you want to enjoy the climb of this amazing mountain without any inconvenience.

 • As a minimum, buy your Huayna Picchu tickets 6 months in advance.
-As you could see, the schedules to visit the mountain and its high demand make full out the availability of tickets quickly.
-Therefore, buying anticipation your tickets through the website of the Machu Picchu office administration will be recommended, or take contact a travel agency to plan a visit.
+As you can see, the schedules to visit the mountain and its high demand make full out the availability of tickets quickly.
+Therefore, buying anticipation your tickets through the website of the Machu Picchu office administration will be recommended, or contact a travel agency to plan a visit.

 • By law, a tour guide is necessary during your Machu Picchu tour, not so during your visit to “young mountain”.
 The government understands that most tourists want to visit the citadel to answer the only question, What is Machu Picchu?
 Therefore, they established a person to guide visitors during the citadel tour.
 And, usually, these tour guides accompany their clients until the start-point of the trek.
 From this point, the adventure is at the tourist’s expense.
 But don’t worry, the path is well-signed.